-To ensure that adequate quantities of grass are available at the start of calving on highly stocked spring-calving systems should aim for an AFC between 2,150-2,230 kg DM/ha at closing.
+To ensure that adequate quantities of grass are available at the start of calving on highly stocked spring-calving systems, it is important to ensure that an AFC between 2,150-2,230 kg DM/ha is achieved at closing.
 Building higher pasture covers would lead to grazing higher covers with freshly calved animals, which will make it harder for them to hit target residuals and achieve optimal DMI.